Alabama lawmakers face decisions on $1.5 billion in relief funds - NewsBreak

 He anticipates a large amount of money will be put toward rural broadband and water and sewer projects.
 Clouse said the pandemic highlighted the lack of internet access with many children not having internet access as they tried to learn from home.

 “I don’t think we need to get into operating expenses and stuff that is going to require recurring revenue streams.
-This should be one-time capital type projects,” Clouse said.Oakwood University to begin spring semester online, COVID-19 test required to return
+This should be one-time capital type projects,” Clouse said.Woman reports that a naked man followed her on a walking trail in north Alabama

 Alabama took criticism for using $400 million of pandemic relief funds for prison construction.
 Legislative Republicans said it was an allowed use, but critics argued it was not a proper use of the money.